 What is ETL?

-ETL stands for Extract, Transform and Load and is the process of integrating data from multiple sources, transforming it into a common format, and delivering the data into a destination usually a Data Warehouse for gathering valuable business insights.
+ETL stands for Extract, Transform and Load and is the process of integrating data from multiple sources, transforming it into a common format, and delivering the data to a destination usually a Data Warehouse for gathering valuable business insights.

 An ETL process automatically extracts the data from sources by using configurations and connectors and then transforms the data by applying calculations like filter, aggregation, ranking, business transformation, etc. based on business requirements.
-The ETL process consists of 3 main steps:

 The ETL process is shown below: